-In the bytecode, each pattern occurrence is replaced by three bytes, one for indexing the directory and two for the actual values of the two wildcards.
-Thus, in the compressed code we need 9 bytes for specifying the positions of the pattern occurrences in the bytecode and 9 bytes for storing the pattern in the dictionary.
+Finally, we need 1 byte for the END_OF_PATTERN character.
+In the bytecode, each pattern occurrence is replaced by 3 bytes, one for indexing the directory and two for the actual values of the two wildcards.
+Thus, in the compressed code, we need 9 bytes for specifying the positions of the pattern occurrences in the bytecode and 9 bytes for storing the pattern in the dictionary.
 This means that the compression results in saving 9 bytes.
-Hence, the use of parameterized patterns gives us a much better bytecode size reduction (26.47%), compared to the one (8.82%) obtained in the case of the non-parameterized pattern discovery technique.
+Hence, the use of parameterized patterns gives us a much better bytecode size reduction (26.47 percent), compared to the one (8.82 percent) obtained in the case of the nonparameterized pattern discovery technique.

-To further motivate the investigation of the advanced parameterized pattern discovery technique we applied it in a set of simple Java programs that realize standard algorithms.
-The sizes of these simple programs are given in Table I(a).
-The percentages of the bytecode size reduction we obtained in these examples are given in Table I(b).
-It should be noted that these results are optimal in the sense that we performed all possible combinations of the retrieved patterns towards locating the subset of these patterns that gives the highest bytecode size reduction.
-Once more, we can observe that the parameterized pattern discovery technique results in better percentages of bytecode size reduction, compared to the ones obtained from the non-parameterized one.
-It is worth noticing that in some of the examples (e.g., fibonacci numbers, selection sort, etc.), the non-parameterized technique completely failed to locate any patterns, while the parameterized technique results in a respectable percentage of bytecode size reduction.
+To further motivate the investigation of the advanced parameterized pattern discovery technique, we applied it in a set of simple Java programs that realize standard algorithms.
+The sizes of these simple programs are given in Table 1a.
+The percentages of the bytecode size reduction we obtained in these examples are given in Table 1b.
+It should be noted that these results are optimal in the sense that we performed all possible combinations of the retrieved patterns toward locating the subset of these patterns that gives the highest bytecode size reduction.
+Once more, we can observe that the parameterized pattern discovery technique results in better percentages of bytecode size reduction, compared to the ones obtained from the nonparameterized one.
+It is worth